Mateus-Folego/Landing-Page-With-HTML-and-CSS/README.md

 <br>

 <h3>Mailchimp is a complete marketing platform designed for small businesses.
 In this project, I used Mailchimp to send an email to all users who registered on the landing page.
-This email contains information about the price, and seats for Marcos Stanley fictional show.
+This email contains information about the price and seats for Marcos Stanley fictional show.

 </h3>